 Although money is available year-round, most stipends are given for the summer.

-To apply, you should submit the following information electronically in one packet to Career Development by the published deadline.
+To apply, you should submit the following information electronically in one packet to the Career Center by the published deadline.
 A faculty committee will read all applications and make the awards:

 - An application letter including a description of the internship, it's relationship to your future career plans and a clear statement of your learning goals

 - The budget template detailing how the funds will be used as well and disclosing funding you will receive from other sources such as faculty research grants, part time work or other stipends.
 Download an Excel Spreadsheet or PDF.

 - The budget justification sheet which explains why you need the funding you have requested on the template

 - A reflection plan that is developed with your faculty adviser that explains how you will reflect on/learn from the internship experience such as a public presentation, a journal or a reflective essay which must be submitted to the selection committee following your internship.
 This can be in the form of a short essay.